Control analysis and synthesis for general control-affine systems: Introduction

 Beyond the LTI/LTV setting, explicit Gramian–based formulas for minimum–energy controls are rarely available, and many nonlinear controllability results are qualitative or rely on continuation along a state path.
-Our stance is to recover ``Gramian calculus'' for system~\eqref{eq:nonlinear control system general} by introducing \emph{trajectory–dependent} controllability Gramian maps and casting synthesis as a fixed–point problem on an \emph{admissible coercivity class}.
+Our stance is to recover ``Gramian calculus'' for system~\eqref{eq:nonlinear control system general} by introducing \emph{trajectory–dependent} controllability Gramian maps and casting synthesis as a fixed–point problem on an \emph{feasible coercivity class}.
 This yields (i) a constructive control law via an implicit Gramian formula; (ii) a built–in \emph{energy certificate}; and (iii) a convergence mechanism (Caccioppoli's fixed-point theorem~\cite{caccioppoli1930}) with factorial decay of iterates, which is directly implementable.
-In contrast, the homotopy continuation method (HCM)~\cite{chitour2006continuation,ji2023global,sussmann1992new} advances by integrating the path lifting equation and therefore requires \emph{surjectivity} of the differential of the endpoint map \emph{along the entire path} and typically offers no intrinsic energy certificate.
+In contrast, the homotopy continuation method (HCM)~\cite{chitour2006continuation,ji2023global,sussmann1992new} advances by integrating the path lifting equation and therefore requires surjectivity of the differential of the endpoint map along the entire path and typically offers no intrinsic energy certificate.
 Note, however, that a regularized continuation method has been proposed in~\cite{schmoderer2022study} to deal with the case where this differential is not surjective.
-Still, the approach requires some conditions for the solvability: the drift dynamics must be well-posed over $[t_0, T]$, and the family of regularized path lifting equations must converge to a solution of the original problem); see also~\cite{zhengping2024regularized,schmoderer2024regularised}.
-Our framework trades this global rank condition for \emph{verifiable, local} requirements: coercivity of a trajectory–dependent Gramian and a self–mapping inequality on the admissible class---verifiable \emph{a priori} via explicit small–target bounds, sharpened \emph{a posteriori} on the computed trajectory---with $L^2$–minimality certified under a range–alignment condition.
-Practically, this matters precisely when complete controllability is \emph{not} known a priori: the method still furnishes steering controls (and their cost) whenever the admissible class is nonempty, and it delivers quantitative inner approximations of the reachable set.
+Still, the approach requires some conditions for the solvability: the drift dynamics must be well-posed over $[t_0, T]$, and the family of regularized path lifting equations must converge to a solution of the original problem.
+See also~\cite{zhengping2024regularized,schmoderer2024regularised}.
+Our framework trades this global rank condition for verifiable, local requirements: the coercivity of a trajectory–dependent Gramian and a self–mapping inequality on the feasible class.
+In practice, this matters when complete controllability is not known a priori: the method still furnishes steering controls (and their cost) whenever the feasible class is nonempty, and it delivers a quantitative subset of the reachable set.
 When HCM does apply, the two approaches are complementary---the nonlinear Gramian recovers the classical solution in the linear case and can serve as a preconditioner or initializer for continuation---while in regimes where the rank fluctuates, the Caccioppoli fixed–point route remains robust by construction.